anthonykulis/cps176/friday_fun/encrypted/README.md

 7. That is your key!
 Maybe.
 8. Try it out on a sequence of letters by XOR'ing them in a row.
 9. Does it make sense?
-10. If yes, then continue onwards, if no, then repeat from step 1.
+10. If yes, then continue onwards, if no, then repeat from step 1 with the next most frequent character / keyboard entry.

 Awesome job everyone.
 Lets publish Donald's email to wikileaks and become famous!